ECNTechnology/mycloudpbx-kb/guides/mycloudpbx/offices-users.md

 Here you have three options:

 * **Click for Detailed View:** This will show you detailed information about the registration status of each extension including the WAN IP Address, SIP Transport, and PING time.

 * **Reboot:** This will remotely reboot each phone immediately.

 * **Resync:** This option is a bit smarter than reboot, as it will wait until the handset is not in use before rebooting and updating any configuration as needed.

 # Linked Offices

 A '**Linked Office**' allows you to connect your myCloudPBX to another SIP Service.

+Once you have created the linked office, a call to any of the allocated extension numbers will be routed to the PBX that is registered to that office.

+This allows you to link your myCloudPBX to another bSIP service or a third party PABX if required.

 ## Create or Modify a Linked Office